tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 - combination of two 1D functions into a 2D function
 - approximation in selected dimension
 - integration in selected dimension
-- etc.

 interpolators:

-- left/right/closer
+- left/right/closer (between two points, use the value of the left/right point, or closer?)
 - min/max/average
 - linear

-The API is used by dimensional transmitters and receivers.
+.. **V1** The API is used by dimensional transmitters and receivers.
 Here are some examples:

   - The boxcar function can be used to create signals with a specific bandwidth
   - The domain shifting function is used to place signals on the frequency spectrum, and shift them to the appropriate time when they are transmitted
   - Multiplication can be used to apply transmission power and attenuation
   - Addition can be used to sum interfering signals
   - Division can be used to calculate SNIR by dividing the received signal with interfering signals
   - Partitioning can be used to construct complex signals in frequency and time from primitives

+..
+The dimensional transmitters in INET use the API to create transmissions.
+For example, The boxcar function can be used to create signals with a specific bandwidth.
+The domain shifting function is used to place signals on the frequency spectrum, and to the appropriate point in time.
+Transmission power and attenuation is applied with the multiplication function.
+Interfering signals are summed with the addition function.
+SNIR is calculated by dividing the received signal with interfering signals.
+   Signals with a complex spectrum are constructed from primitives with the partitioning function.

+.. **V2** The dimensional transmitters in INET use the API to create transmissions.
+For example:

+  - The boxcar function can be used to create signals with a specific bandwidth.
+  - The domain shifting function is used to place signals on the frequency spectrum, and to the appropriate point in time.
+  - Transmission power and attenuation is applied with the multiplication function.
+  - Interfering signals are summed with the addition function.
+  - SNIR is calculated by dividing the received signal with interfering signals.
+  - Signals with a complex spectrum are constructed from primitives with the partitioning function.

+The dimensional transmitters in INET use the API to create transmissions.
+For example:

+- The boxcar function is used to create a signal with a specific bandwidth; it's also used to set the signal's duration in time
+- The domain shifting function is used to place it on the frequency spectrum, and to the appropriate point in time.
+- Transmission power and attenuation is applied with the multiplication function.
+- Interfering signals are summed with the addition function.
+- SNIR is calculated by dividing the received signal with interfering signals.
+- Signals with a complex spectrum are constructed from primitives with the partitioning function.

+INET contains the dimensional version of IEEE 802.11, narrowband and ultra-wideband 802.15.4, and Apsk radio (the 802.15.4 ultra-wideband version is only available in dimensional form).
+TODO parameters

 --------

   this is good because its nearly has the same performance as the scalar but it is more complex, there is composition better accuracy...can be extended with the API can make use of better error models actually can simulate per symbol snir

+..
 The dimensional analog model has comparable performance to the scalar model, but it is more accurate and can model interference with partially overlapping spectrums.

   so what i wanna say is

   The dimensional analog model uses the api to create signals, and transmitters use that to create signals?

   so actually in ieee80211dimesionaltransmitter, there is a line which uses this api to create the signal

   so the dimensional analog model is in the radio medium module and the transmitters just create dimensional transmissions and that is part of the dimensional model

     so

     - the dimensional analog model represents signals a multi-dimensional function of power vs time and frequency
     - it can model realistic/arbitrary signal shapes in frequency and time
     - it can simulate partially overlapping signals in frequency and time/partially overlapping signal spectrums
     - it can simulate interference even between different technologies (cti)
     - it is the most accurate
     - the only drawback is performance
     - the spectrums can be visualized

     - how to define signal shapes
     - the listening part/other parts can still cause interference
     - minSnir/meanSnir

     - types

-The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
-It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums.
-It can also simulate interference of different wireless technologies (cross-technology interference).
-It is the most accurate analog signal representation, but it also requires the most computing power.
-The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).

 **TODO** normalization parameters

+..
 The signal shapes can be configured using the :par:`timeGains` and :par:`frequencyGains` parameters of dimensional transmitters.

-**TODO** briefly about the syntax
+.. **TODO** briefly about the syntax

-The signal shape in frequency can be defined by values of frequency-gain pairs; a pair defines a point on the frequency-power axis.
+..
+The signal shape in frequency can be defined by values of frequency-gain pairs; a pair defines a point on the frequency-power diagram/graph.
 The interpolation mode between two points can be specified with keywords between two frequency-gain pairs, such as TODO.

   INET contains dimensional versions of IEEE 802.11 and 802.15.4, and Apsk radio, and the corresponding radio medium modules.

 The signal shapes in frequency and time can be defined with the :par:`frequencyGains` and :par:`timeGains` parameters of transmitter modules.

+..
 For example, signal shapes in frequency can be defined as follows:

 .. - the spectrum is specified as points in the frequency-power graph
   - a point is specified with a frequency-gain pair